Best Tent Stove For Winter Wood Burning Camping

 First, Camp Chef is a well known outdoor products brand.
 Camp Chef also produces high-quality cast iron cookware.
 It does not stop there, as is evidenced by this heavy-duty tent stove.

 This stove comes ready with all you need to get a fire going quickly, including a damper, log grate, accessory shelves, and spark arrestor.
 It also features over 10′ of 5″ chimney that should work in either a 5″ or a 6″ stove jack.
-The top is flat, providing ample space for cooking, and the racks on each side allow you to passively warm or cool food while you cook.

 Another great feature of this stove is the adjustable legs, meaning you can ensure it’s steady when on uneven ground.
 Additionally, it comes with brackets for attaching a water tank, sold separately.